gravitational/careers/challenges/cloud/challenge.md

   questions in Slack and sharing a design document that is ready to be reviewed.

-## Automation
+## Server & Automation

+Once the design document is approved, begin working on adding features to the server implementation that includes automation.
 A key feature of this challenge is to produce a self-contained GitHub project that automates away as much as possible.
-From the point of view of development as well as quality assurance and ideally, build and deployment.
+This should include code quality, testing, build, and deployment.

-As much as reasonable, we should be able to clone a repo and run one or more Make targets and have a working solution.
+Expect the interview panel to clone the repository and execute one or more Make targets that build, and test a working solution.

-## Testing

 Add a couple of high quality tests that cover happy and unhappy scenarios.
 Keep external dependencies as low or clear as possible.
 The reviewers will expect to